TAMU-CPT/Restriction-Digest/README.rst

 Restriction Digest Tool
 =======================

-Galaxy tool with the following aims:
+Python/Galaxy tool with the following aims:

 -  digest DNA into fragments, produce FASTA output of that
 -  plot restriction digests in easy to use SVG format